srijan-paul/blog/11ty/bfinbf.md

 ## BFinBF

-Halway into the whole thing I thought, let's make this less about a compile2BF language and more about a bootstrapping brainfuck interpreter.
+There are many bootstrapping brainfuck interpreters, one of the reasons I made meep was to write one of those myself.
 So here it is:

 ```js
 var memory = bus 250; // the memory tape